-Baghdad: Bombings in and near the Iraqi capital and a blast in the northern city of Kirkuk killed at least 22 people on Friday, security and medical officials said.
+Baghdad: Bombings in and near the Iraqi capital and a blast in the northern city of Kirkuk killed at least 22 people today, security and medical officials said.

 The attacks come as security forces and allied Shiite militiamen and Sunni tribesmen fight to regain ground from militants led by the Islamic State (IS) jihadist group who overran swathes of the country in June.